-OV-chipkaart comes in several forms, the most popular option being the disposable one-hour card allowing usage of public transport anywhere in Amsterdam for one hour.
+OV-chipkaart comes in several forms, the most popular option is the disposable one-hour card allowing public transport usage anywhere in Amsterdam for one hour.

 Day passes from 1-3 days and rechargeable cards are also available.
 The quality and regularity of public transportation options are among the best in the world and inexpensive.

 Travel by car or taxi is discouraged by Amsterdam, partially as a means of providing safety to the thousands of cyclists, lower carbon emissions, and congested traffic.
 Consequently, cab fares and rental cars can be expensive, even for short journeys.
 Canals are still a viable means of traversing Amsterdam’s center, and the best way to travel in style!

 Brussels is more car-dependent and suffers from some of the worst car congestion of any nation in Europe and North America (at least according to a 2012 study).

 Brussels has a growing transportation system, comprised of buses, trams, trains, waterbuses, and the ever-improving Brussels Metro, mostly operated by STIB-MIVB.